Art Collection

 Collecting and donating art

-In 1957 the Jenny and Antti Wihuri Foundation decided that instead of making grants it would start building up an art collection and in this manner support the work of Finnish artists in the form of art acquisitions.
-An Art Acquisition Committee, appointed by the foundation, has tried, through the acquisitions, to achieve a high-quality collection representative of contemporary art.
+In 1957 Jenny and Antti Wihuri Foundation decided that, as a way of supporting the work of Finnish artists, it would start building up an art collection.
+The Visual Arts Committee, appointed by the foundation, has tried, through the acquisitions, to achieve a high-quality collection representative of contemporary art in Finland.

 Rovaniemi Art Museum - Korundi